Published on 01 June 2022

 For more than 20 years, Wendy Price, Head of Widening Access and Participation at the University of Sunderland, has worked tirelessly in encouraging and supporting disadvantaged students through university.

-Wendy’s extraordinary efforts have now been acknowledged with an Order of the British Empire (OBE) award in the Queen’s Birthday 2022 Honours List ‘for services to Higher Education’.
+Wendy’s extraordinary efforts have now been acknowledged with an Officer of the Order of the British Empire (OBE) award in the Queen’s Birthday 2022 Honours List ‘for services to Higher Education’.